3.4 Career guidance and counselling

 Article 24 of the Labour Market Regulation Act (Zakon o urejanju trga dela) states that ‘lifelong career orientation services shall be provided for preventive purposes to pupils, secondary-school students, university students and their parents supporting the career orientation programme of schools and faculties’.
 Lifelong career orientation services include activities leading to insights about the labour market.

-Since the implementation of the YG in 2014, youths are offered more information and counselling within the first four months after registering as unemployed than other unemployed groups.
-At least two counselling sessions, short group presentations and online communication are offered to each unemployed young person to help them achieve their career goals and find appropriate opportunities.
+Since the implementation of the Youth Guarantee in 2014, young people are offered more information and counselling within the first four months after registering as unemployed than other unemployed groups.
+Employment Service of Slovenia (ESS) offers at least two counselling sessions, short group presentations and online communication to each unemployed young person to help them achieve their career goals and find appropriate opportunities.

 Progress has been made in terms of professionalizing lifelong career guidance in Slovenia.
 In 2015, postgraduate training was provided to professionals who offer guidance services, including advisers employed by the Employment Service of Slovenia (ESS), schools and Human resource management firms (HRM).
 Quality guidelines have been written and accepted by all stakeholders.
 The ESS continuously attempts to reach out to young not in employment, education or training (NEETs) through workshops organised by school counsellors.
 Such cooperation has been established on the national and regional levels.